 Sexual violence and sexual abuse can happen anywhere, and all staff working with children through our training provision are advised to maintain an attitude of 'it could happen here'.
 Staff should be aware of, and respond appropriately to all reports and concerns, including those outside of our training provision, and or online.
-Any risks or concerns must be reported immediately to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead.
+Any risks or concerns must be reported immediately to the DSL.